iamroshel/phase-0-the-dom-introduction/README.md

-# Introduction to the DOM
+# Introduction to the DOM c

 ## Learning Goals